 Attack on American University in Afghanistan leaves 10 dead

-KABUL, Afghanistan (AP) -- A brazen, hours-long militant attack on the American University of Afghanistan ended early on Thursday after at least 10 people were killed and dozens were wounded, a government spokesman said.
+KABUL, Afghanistan (AP) -- An attack on the American University of Afghanistan has ended, a government spokesman said Thursday, after at least 10 people were killed and scores were wounded.

-The assault began just before 7 p.m.
-Wednesday with a suicide car bombing at the university's entrance that breached the security walls and allowed two "terrorists" to enter the campus, he said.
+The attack began before 7 p.m.
+Wednesday with a suicide car bomb attack at the university entrance that breached the walls and enabled "terrorists" to enter the campus, he said.

 They were armed with grenades and automatic weapons.
 The siege of the university lasted almost nine hours, before police killed the two assailants around 3.30 am, he said.

-More than 150 students who had been trapped in university buildings had been rescued by special police units.
+More than 150 students who had been trapped in university buildings were rescued by special police units.

-The university, located on the edge of Kabul, was established in 2006 to offer liberal arts courses modeled on the U.S. system, and has more than 1,000 students currently enrolled.
+There were no immediate claims of responsibility for the attack on the university on the edge of Kabul.
+It was established in 2006 to offer liberal arts courses modeled on the U.S. system, and has more than 1,000 students currently enrolled.